-PART VALUE IC1 TL071
+PART VALUE IC1 TL072

 Next up is the IC socket.
-You can't bend the leads of the socket like you can with the other components, so it won't stay in on its own until it is soldered.
+You can't bend the leads of the sockets like you can with the other components, so they won't stay in on their own until they are soldered.

-Again, it's much easier to do this with gravity holding it in place for you, so you'll want install the socket before you do any of the taller components.
+Again, it's much easier to do all of these at once with gravity holding it in place for you, so you'll want do this before you do any of the taller components.